Go To Top Go Up Go Back Go Forward

 where:

-[A] is an N-by-N coefficient matrix
+[A] is an N-by-N coefficient matrix,

-{B} is one or more right-hand side vectors
+{B} is one or more right-hand side vectors,

-{X} represents the solution vectors being determined.
+{X} represents the solution vectors to be determined.

 Storage and processing requirements depend significantly on matrix symmetry and data type, so FMS subroutines are divided into five modules, as shown in the following table: